.htaccess: 7 Useful Ingredients (Plus Bonus)

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-Right on, here’ some helpful constituents of any decent .htaccess configuration file, based on my experience with quite a few lightweight projects.
-It’s a pretty simple collection and you’re surely aware of some of these things.
-However, this simpleness might come in handy once your provider is somewhat restrictive (as DreamHost, for example, even dislikes CheckSpelling
+This article features useful directives for .htaccess configuration files, based on my experience with a number of lightweight projects.
+It’s a pretty simple collection and you may be aware of some of these things.
+However, the simplicity can come in handy when your provider is somewhat restrictive (as DreamHost, for example, dislikes CheckSpelling

 ).